jupyter/docker-stacks/docs/using/selecting.md

 The Jupyter team maintains a set of Docker image definitions in the <https://github.com/jupyter/docker-stacks> GitHub repository.
 The following sections describe these images, including their contents, relationships, and versioning strategy.

+## CUDA enabled variant

+We provide CUDA accelerated version of `pytorch-notebook` image.
+Prepend a CUDA version prefix (like `cuda12-`) to the image tag to allow PyTorch operations to use compatible NVIDIA GPUs for accelerated computation.
+We only build images for 2 last major versions of CUDA.

+For example, you can use an image `quay.io/jupyter/pytorch-notebook:cuda12-python-3.11.8`

 ### jupyter/docker-stacks-foundation

 [Source on GitHub](https://github.com/jupyter/docker-stacks/tree/main/images/docker-stacks-foundation) |